 The fact that some students manage to figure out the Socratic method is no reason for professors to pat themselves on the backs

 The Socratic method has more problems than just being annoying

-Full disclosure: I am pursuing a Juris Doctor degree and have long years of experience in policy work, development and environmental management, capacity /curriculum development, and knowledge management.
+Full disclosure/update: I began pursuing a Juris Doctor degree but had to stop due to my work load.
+I have long years of experience in policy work, development and environmental management, capacity /curriculum development, and knowledge management.

 Mama Earth loves you: This is not a paid blog.
 I do not request for donation to maintain this blog but please make our tribe and Mama Earth happy by planting a tree (or trees!) on your birthday/s!